 - Two power cylinders have pistons one on each side.

 The Valves will deliver the oil to help in making a turn.
 This works on the endwise movement of the steering column shaft.
 The steering wheel rotates the worm.
 Thus it imposes end-wise thrust (either up or down) on the worm as per the direction of rotation.
 This creates the movement of the steering column shaft through a small fraction of an inch.

 As the valve is integral with the shaft, moves in the valve body.
-This action admits oil under pressure in one or other end of the power cylinder.
-This makes the piston move in one or other direction.
+This action admits oil under pressure in one or the other end of the power cylinder.
+This makes the piston move in one or another direction.
 This motion is carried to the pitman shaft through the rack and pinion arrangement.

 Types of Power Steering System